aws-samples/aws-service-catalog-sagemaker-studio-domain/README.md

 Once its launched you can see it under the `Provisioned products` section with status `Available`.
 __
 You can now access your new `Amazon SageMaker Studio domain` under `Amazon SageMaker` service in the `AWS Management Console`.
 In the console, you can click on `Assign users` to grant access to the studio domain.
-If you have configured `Amazon SES` in the pre-requisites, then the users will recieve an email whenever an access is granted or revoked from them.
 ​
 ### Steps to Access Amazon SageMaker Studio and assign users
 #### Access Amazon SageMaker Studio